Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/experience.md

 Supervision
 ======

-* Student Wenwen Zheng, Undergraduate Thesis - **A Graph Neural Network-based Method for Analyzing Abnormal Behavior of Bitcoin Addresses**
+* Student Wenwen Zheng, Undergraduate Thesis - **A Graph Neural Network-based Method for Analyzing Abnormal Behaviors of Bitcoin Addresses**
-* Student Shiyuan Feng, Undergraduate Thesis - **A Machine Learning and Motivation Analysis Based Approach to Analyze the Anomalous Behavior of Bitcoin Addresses**
+* Student Shiyuan Feng, Undergraduate Thesis - **A Machine Learning and Motivation Analysis Based Approach to Analyze the Abnormal Behaviors of Bitcoin Addresses**

 Intership